RuanMarais/UCT_metagenomics/README.md

 This pipeline is run in a conda environment which can be created using the file uct_meta_env.yml.

+Note: pIRS (https://github.com/galaxy001/pirs) is not included in the yml file and should be installed in a separate conda environment.
+The name of the environment is passed to the target_read_retrieval.py script with '-p'.

 ## Usage - uct_meta.py

 The uct_meta.py script is run using python.
 The script takes as input a directory with paired-end reads.